Hack4Eugene/hack-4-cause-2019-plan/tech-mentor-onboarding.md

 Show up saturday and make sure they are checked into the repo and the code looks semi-reasonable.

 ### Open Source Hero
-You can get started before the event.  there are issues to be completed (above) and slack channels a repo to be built.  you are part of the pre-event and logistics, being around on friday is great too.
+You can get started before the event.
+There are issues to be completed (above) and slack channels a repo to be built.
+You are part of the pre-event and logistics, being around on friday is great too.
+Stay the whole weekend if you like.

 ### AV Geeks
 Responsible for setting up the projector, screen, audio cables, maybe even powerstrips, etc.  You can help teams get interviewed, prep for demos if needed.